System Vulnerabilities

 Every so often we get a question along the lines of "my scanner has reported that the installed OpenSSH version is older than what my scanner thinks it should be, can I just manually install a new version?"

 No. If you manually install a version from source, you are almost guaranteed to break the system beyond rescue and the only way forward would be to reinstall LiquidFiles and restore from a backup.
-All Linux vendors, including Ubuntu (and CentOS that we used in earlier releases) include many operating system specific tweaks to their installations and also manually patch versions without necessarily update the version to a later release.
-In other words, an older version may not be vulnerable just because your scanner think it is.
-In order to see if the system is vulnerable, you have to check the CVE database as outline above, and the only thing you can do is to enable automatic updates outline above.
+All Linux vendors, including Ubuntu (and CentOS that we used in earlier releases) include many operating system specific tweaks to their installations and also manually patch versions without necessarily updating the version to a later release.
+In other words, an older version may not be vulnerable just because your scanner thinks it is.
+In order to see if the system is vulnerable, you have to check the CVE database as outlined above, and the most important thing you can do is to enable automatic updates and optionally enable an Ubuntu Pro license as outlined above.